 Why choose yellow home decor?

-First thought associations upon hearing the word yellow are warmth, sun, summer, and a happy emoji smiley face.
+The first thought associations upon hearing the word yellow are warmth, sun, summer, and a happy emoji smiley face.
 Despite vivid emotional reactions to the hue yellow ranks in the Yougov survey on the lower end of the favorite colors.

 Nonetheless, yellow as the brightest color of the visible spectrum can stimulate a friendly, energetic, communicative, and joyous environment.
 That makes it a great color to accent with for any living room.